lay-it-out/lamb/README.md

 Refer to [this guide](https://nixos.wiki/wiki/Flakes#Enable_flakes) in case you got error messages requesting enable the experimental features of Nix.

-Enter a bash shell that provides an interactive build environment with all dependencies loaded via `nix develop`.
+This command enters a bash shell that provides an interactive build environment with all dependencies loaded via `nix develop`.

 ### Via Docker